falcopackages/falco-cli/docs/the_cli/start_project/packages.rst

 Settings
 --------

-There is a single ``settings.py`` file located in your project package directory.
+There is a single ``settings.py`` file located in your project directory.

 .. code-block:: text